pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa.myst.md

 data_monthly = data_monthly.assign(y_n=y_n)
 ```

 This data might be familiar to you, since it was used as an example in the [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) book by {cite:t}`rasmussen2003gaussian`.
 The version of the data set they use starts in the late 1950's, but stops at the end of 2003.
 So that our PyMC3 example is somewhat comparable to their example, we use the stretch of data from before 2004 as the "training" set.
-The data from 2004 to current year we'll use to test our predictions.
+The data from 2004 to 2022 we'll use to test our predictions.

 ```{code-cell} ipython3
 # split into training and test set